FC Jurong: Consecutive champions (2021–2023)

-2024–present: Localisation and decline
+Localisation and decline (2024–2025)

-To commemorate the 20th anniversary of the club, on 13 September 2023, Albirex Niigata Singapore announced that from the 2024 season, the club, which has historically featured mainly Japanese players in its senior team, is shifting its focus towards a players mainly composed of predominantly Singaporean players roster which in line with this change, It aims to participate in AFC tournaments such as the AFC Champions League Two, depending on the club league performances.
-The club also announced that local brand, Fifty50 which was established in 2023, as their apparel partnership for the season.
-Albirex Niigata Singapore announced in December 2023 that they have sign veteran, Yohei Otake from J2 League side V-Varen Nagasaki, Yojiro Takahagi from FC Tokyo and the club first ever Nigerian-Japanese footballer, Stevia Egbus Mikuni for their 2024 campaign.
-Albirex Niigata Singapore also signed U-21 Japanese-Iraqi footballer, Arya Igami Tarhani and former player, Shuhei Hoshino who returned to the club after six years since the 2018 season.
+To commemorate the 20th anniversary of the club, on 13 September 2023, Albirex Niigata (S) announced that from the 2024 season, the club shifts its focus towards Singaporean players.
+The club also announced a local brand, Fifty50 as their apparel partnership for the season.
+Albirex Niigata Singapore announced in December 2023 that they have signed veteran Yohei Otake from J2 League side V-Varen Nagasaki, Yojiro Takahagi from FC Tokyo and Stevia Egbus Mikuni for their 2024 campaign.
+Albirex Niigata Singapore also signed U-21 Japanese-Iraqi footballer Arya Igami Tarhani and Shuhei Hoshino who returned to the club after six years.
 The club suffered their heaviest defeat since 2009 in a 7–1 lost to league rivals Lion City Sailors on 23 June 2024.
-They went on to suffered another back-to-back thrashing losing to Geylang International 6–0 on 6 July 2024.
+They went on to suffered another back-to-back thrashing loss to Geylang International 6–0 on 6 July 2024.
 After a string of disappointment results of five losing streaks, head coach Kazuaki Yoshinaga left the club on 13 July 2024.
-His assistant, Keiji Shigetomi will take over as interim head coach.
-Albirex Niigata (S) also seen their worst defeat to minnows Young Lions on 28 March 2025 during the 2024–25 Singapore Cup final group stage fixtures losing 7–1 to them.
+His assistant Keiji Shigetomi took over as interim head coach.

 Ahead of the 2025–26 season, Albirex Niigata (S) announced Keiji Shigetomi has signed a permanent contract to stay as the club head coach.
-The club also announced that Spanish sportswear company, Kelme as the club apparel partnership for the new season.
-Apart from signing Singaporean and Japanese players, In June 2025, Albirex Niigata (S) also announced their first foreigner import signing Korean player, Lee Dong Yeol on loan from FC Osaka.
+The club also announced Spanish sportswear company Kelme as the club apparel partnership for the new season.
+In June 2025, Albirex Niigata (S) also announced signing Korean player Lee Dong Yeol on loan from FC Osaka.
+The club also went on to sign two more Korean players; Kim Tae-uk and Cho Eun-su.

+Club revamp (2026–present)

+On 27 November 2025, Albirex Niigata (S) announced that the club will be changing its name and crest to Albirex Jurong Football Club, from the 2026–27 season onwards.
+While the women's and youth team adopt the name on 1 January, the men's team planned the change on 1 July 2026.
+The plan was revised in April, with Albirex Niigata (S) to be known as FC Jurong instead.
+The club also signed Japanese player Keisuke Honda for the 2026–27 season.

+On 15 May 2026, FC Jurong announced strategic partnership with SKASports Investments, an India-based company engaged in sports-related businesses and investments in sports assets.
+The club aims to expand on their community connection with SKASports as a minority shareholder.
+SKASports director Sudhir Menon hopes to expand the brand awareness to the Indian community, both in India and in Singapore.
+As part of this partnership, SKASports Investments acquired a minority stake in NSG Global Pte Ltd, the parent and operating company of the club.